stevegrunwell/wp-password-generator/readme.txt

     }
     endif;

 To overwrite the default behavior, simply create a function named `wp_generate_password()` in your theme's functions.php file.
-WordPress will then substitute your theme's `wp_generate_password` for the default.
+WordPress will then substitute your theme's `wp_generate_password()` for the default.

 == Changelog ==

+= 2.4 =
+* Added i18n support and included the POT file in the plugin files
+* Replaced instances of `bind()` and `delegate()` with jQuery's `on()` method
+* Added instructions for overriding `wp_generate_password()` in the README file
+* Promoted Chris Van Patten (VanPattenMedia) from "special thanks" to a plugin contributer
+* Plugin repo has been migrated to GitHub: https://github.com/stevegrunwell/wp-password-generator - Trac will only receive named releases (though not much has changed in that respect).

 = 2.3 =
 * Now works in WordPress installations that don't use the standard `wp-content/` directory location